Construction Trades Schools in Connecticut

 There are 6 colleges in Connecticut that offer construction trades degrees.
 Learn about the most popular 6 below:

-Roughly six years after entering college, graduates of this school earn $29,500 a year.
-91% of students are awarded financial aid at this school.
-17 to 1 is the student to faculty ratio.
+This private school has an average net price of $24,852.
+Roughly six years after entering college, graduates of this school earn $29,600 a year.
+80% of students are awarded financial aid at this school.

 Construction Trades Careers in CT

 Some of the careers construction trades majors go into include:

 |Job Title||CT Job Growth||CT Median Salary|

 |Plumbers, Pipefitters, and Steamfitters||11%||$61,060|

 |Security and Fire Alarm Systems Installers||8%||$55,380|